YEAR TWO | HOW TO MAKE ONLINE PLATFORMS MORE TRANSPARENT AND ACCOUNTABLE TO USERS

-We are pleased to announce the participation of seven eminent Canadians who have agreed to serve as Commissioners.
+We are pleased to announce the participation of nine eminent Canadians who have agreed to serve as Commissioners in 2021-22.
 The Commissioners bring a range of perspectives and skills and have extensive experience in the areas of law, media, technology, citizen participation, and politics.

 - Wendy Chun, Canada 150 Research Chair in New Media, Simon Fraser University

 - Nathalie Des Rosiers, Principal, Massey College, Full Professor, Faculty of Law (Common Law) University of Ottawa, Distinguished Visitor, Faculty of Law, University of Toronto

 - Amira Elghawaby, Director of Programming and Outreach, Canadian Race Relations Foundation